embreakin/FLattice_PBH/README.md

 - `field.cpp`

   This is where the fields are initialized using quantum vacuum fluctuations.
-Other configurations such as the the scalar potential, effective mass, etc. are set in `field.hpp`.
+Other configurations such as the scalar potential, effective mass, etc. are set in `field.hpp`.

 - `evolution.cpp`